bmagalhaes/ECO395M-Final-Project/Final_rmd.md

 test the plausibility of parallel trends in the pre-treatment period.
-As we are including controls and fixed effects, there should be less to be explained by the coefficients to the left of the grey vertical line since the only difference should be the treatment itself, and it didn’t occur in years prior to the intervention.
+As we are including controls and fixed effects, there should be less to be explained by the coefficients to the left of the grey vertical line since the only difference should be the treatment itself, and it didn't occur in years prior to the intervention.

 ![](Final_rmd_files/figure-markdown_strict/4.2.3-1.png)